 How do you know if you and your teenager lack healthy attachment?
 Well, the most obvious sign is that you don’t like them very much, and they don’t like you.

 We live in a society that says this is “normal.”
 Parents tell each other that teenagers are just difficult.
 And teens talk about what a drag their parents are.
 But just because something is considered normal in our society does not mean it is healthy.
-The authors of the book Hold On to Your Kids: Why Parents Need to Matter More Than Peers, say that we must continually work on our attachment with teens.
+The authors of the book Hold On to Your Kids: Why Parents Need to Matter More Than Peers say that we must continually work on our attachment with teens.

-Attachment serves two purposes in the parent-teen relationship.
-First, it makes the job of parenting easier.
+Attachment in the parent-teen relationship makes the job of parenting easier.
 It’s a lot easier to teach our kids and help them become healthy adults when they are attached to us.
 Kids who are attached care what their parents think.